armbian/documentation/docs/User-Guide_Allwinner_overlays.md

 ### Armbian specific notes

-- DT overlays are a Work-in-Progress (WIP) feature, present only in the nightly and user made images
+- DT overlays are a Work-in-Progress (WIP) feature, present **only in fresh images starting with 5.30**, nightly and user made images
-- DT overlay parameters are even more experimental and require extensive testing
+- For older images (even upgraded to 5.30 or later) manual update of the u-boot and the boot script is required
 - Currently implemented only for sunxi based devices that use mainline u-boot and kernel
-- Latest versions of the u-boot and the boot script is required

 Please note that different SoCs will have different sets of available overlays.